mitre-attack/attack-stix-data/USAGE.md

     | `x_mitre_modified_by_ref`<sup>1</sup> | string | The STIX ID of an `identity` object.
 Used to track the identity of the individual or organization which created the current _version_ of the object.
 Previous versions of the object may have been created by other individuals or organizations.  |
     | `x_mitre_domains`<sup>1</sup> | string[] | Identifies the domains the object is found in.
 See [domains](#domains) for more information.
 Not found on `relationship` objects. |

-    <sup>1</sup> This field was added in the upgrade to STIX 2.1 and is not available in [the STIX 2.0 dataset](https://github.com/mitre/cti).
+    <sup>1</sup> these fields were added in the upgrade to STIX 2.1 and are not available in [the STIX 2.0 dataset](https://github.com/mitre/cti).

 - New relationship types.
 Unlike custom object types and extended fields, custom relationship types are **not** prefixed with `x_mitre_`.
 You can find a full list of relationship types in the [Relationships](#Relationships) section, which also mentions whether the type is a default STIX type.